abreufreire/sparkify-postgres/README.md

 ### How to run
-Clone this project, and to up and running it **locally** you can use Docker, because in its repository/hub there is an image -
-**postgres-student-image** - with the database system installed and the raw data<sup>1</sup> in the Sparkify app to be explored (thanks to user *onekenken*).
+Clone this project, and to up and running it **locally** you can use Docker, because in its repository/hub there is an image with Postgres installed and the Sparkify raw data to be explored (image ref: **postgres-student-image**, thanks to user *onekenken*).
+For the sake of this project the data and metadata under munging is part of the Million Song Dataset<sup>1</sup>.

 ![Dockerhub](https://github.com/abreufreire/sparkify-postgres/blob/master/graphics/docker_hub.png)